I was there in the first hour on the first morning.

 And I felt at home.

-The trees and flowers sang in some harmony there,
+The trees and flowers sang in the same harmony there,

 enjoying each other’s company.